FREE STANDARD SHIPPING ON ORDERS OVER $45 IN THE CONTINENTAL US

-I'm Ellyn Davis, Founder of Tree of Life Beauty.
-Welcome to our weekly newsletter, where we discuss important ways to age gracefully, “how-tos” for keeping skin healthy as you age, and so much more about your skincare regimen.
+This is Martha Thomas, head of customer care for Tree of Life Beauty, and I want to welcome you to our weekly newsletter where we discuss important ways to age gracefully, “how-tos” for keeping skin healthy as you age, and so much more about your skincare regimen.

 Please be advised that we are not doctors or dermatologists, and this article should not be taken as medical advice or any medical statement.
 Any questions or issues involving your skin-care needs should be discussed with a physician, and we highly recommend you consult with your doctor before taking up any skin-care regimen.